-Australian accounting software company MYOB bought Greentree for NZ$25.5 million now and will pay another $3 million if the owners meet unspecified targets.
+Australian accounting software company MYOB bought Greentree for NZ$25.5 million.
+It will pay another $3 million if the owners meet unspecified targets.

 It’s the latest move by what was, until recently, the regional leader in small business accounting software.

 Over the last five years Xero has hammered MYOB by offering a clean, online, subscription-based alternative to desktop PC accounting software.

 The pair squabble over numbers, but whatever the details, Xero has pulled a lot of market share from MYOB in New Zealand and Australia.
 And that fact alone informs every major decision MYOB makes.